tensorflow/models/syntaxnet/README.md

 A logical first step in understanding language is figuring out these roles for each word in the sentence.
 This process is called *Part-of-Speech (POS) Tagging*.
 The roles are called POS tags.
-Note that although a given word might have multiple possible tags depending on the context, given any one interpretation of a sentence each word will generally only have one tag.
+Although a given word might have multiple possible tags depending on the context, given any one interpretation of a sentence each word will generally only have one tag.

 One interesting challenge of POS tagging is that the problem of defining a vocabulary of POS tags for a given language is quite involved.
 While the concept